 Long before selfies became ubiquitous, Stevie Nicks was experimenting with her own self-portraits.
-In the ’70s and ’80s Stevie was traveling the world for her music.
-She had a love of photography and also a terrible case of insomnia.
+In the ’70s and ’80s, Stevie was traveling the world for her music.
+While on the road she fell in love with photography, but she also a terrible insomnia.
 She decided to make use of the late-night hours and experiment with a polaroid camera, a tripod and an extension cord remote.

 I love this intimate look at Stevie during a time when she was on top of her career.
 Some of the shots are simple while others are more artsy showing off her incredible costumes.
 The colors and direction of the photos are so beautifully authentic.